zx826/FMFD/README.md

     conda activate zx

 # TEST
-All images need to be resized to a fixed size (e.g., 256×256 or 512×512).
+Input images should be placed in the data folder, and the generated images will be saved in the generate folder.
+All images will be resized to a fixed size (e.g., 256×256 or 512×512).
 In our paper, 256×256 was used.
 The 256×256 pretrained weights can be downloaded from Baidu Netdisk:

 Link: https://pan.baidu.com/s/1OMMeZDFxY8V3drw-9GYzlw